WenqinSHAO/rtt/docs/path_analysis.md

 ```

 ### Backward extension
-With the simple detection, path segments following a same IFP are developed incrementally in a forwarding direction as the IP
+With the simple detection, path sequence segments following a same IFP are developed incrementally in a forwarding direction
-path sequence is presented.
+as the IP path sequence is presented in time.
 The drawback of this approach is evident.
 It potentially delays the detection of actually IFP changes, as once a new segment begins it always
 has the chance to fill up all the Paris IDs.

-If we look at the second segment from 8 to 16 in the above example, we notice that all the IP paths starting from path k (exclusive),
+If we look at the second segment `S_{8:16}, T_{8:16}` in the above example,
+we notice that all the IP paths starting from `S_{10}, T_{10}`, i.e. k, (exclusive),
 are all ready compatible with the next segment from 17 to 31.
 ```
   0    1    2    3    4    5    6